PlanktoScope/PlanktoScope/documentation/docs/operation/index.md

 ### Connect with an Ethernet cable

-You can connect your computer to the PlanktoScope by plugging an Ethernet cable between your computer and your PlanktoScope's Raspberry Pi.
+You can connect your PlanktoScope to a router with an Ethernet cable.
+It will be accessible via its network ip address or `http://pkscope-{machine-name}`.

 ### Connect with the PlanktoScope's Wi-Fi hotspot

-Unless you have already [configured your PlanktoScope to connect to an existing Wi-Fi network with its embedded Wi-Fi module](./networking.md#connect-your-planktoscope-to-an-existing-wi-fi-network-with-a-single-wi-fi-module) or [disabled your PlanktoScope's Wi-Fi hotspot functionality](./networking.md#disable-the-wi-fi-hotspot), your PlanktoScope will create its own isolated Wi-Fi network (like a Wi-Fi hotspot, but without internet access).
+Your PlanktoScope will create its own isolated Wi-Fi network (like a Wi-Fi hotspot, but without internet access).
 The Wi-Fi hotspot created by your PlanktoScope should appear on your computer's list of available Wi-Fi networks a few minutes after you turn on power to your PlanktoScope.

 ![wifi-network.png](images/wifi-network.png)

-As you can see, the name of your PlanktoScope's Wi-Fi hotspot will be of the format `pkscope-{machine-name}`, where (unless you have [customized your PlanktoScope's naming system](./networking.md#change-your-planktoscopes-name)) `{machine-name}` has the format `{random word}-{random word}-{random number}`; in the above screenshot, the highlighted Wi-Fi hotspot is from a PlanktoScope with machine name `chain-list-27764`.
-By default, your PlanktoScope's machine name corresponds exactly to the serial number of the Raspberry Pi computer in your PlanktoScope.
+As you can see, the name of your PlanktoScope's Wi-Fi hotspot will be of the format `pkscope-{machine-name}`; `{machine-name}` has the format `{random word}-{random word}-{random number}`; in the above screenshot, the highlighted Wi-Fi hotspot is from a PlanktoScope with machine name `chain-list-27764`.
+Your PlanktoScope's machine name corresponds exactly to the serial number of the Raspberry Pi computer in your PlanktoScope.
 You should connect your computer to the Wi-Fi hotspot specific to your PlanktoScope.

 !!! tip

     You may want to write down the PlanktoScope's machine name in a note (or on your PlanktoScope) for future reference; this will be especially important if you might have multiple PlanktoScopes in the future.

-Unless you have [changed the password](./networking.md#change-the-wi-fi-hotspots-password) of your PlanktoScope's Wi-Fi hotspot, the password should be `copepode`.
+The password is `copepode`.

 ### Access your PlanktoScope's software